kaberege2/alx_travel_app_0x03/alx_travel_app/README.md

 - drf-yasg 1.21.10 (Swagger for API docs)
 - django-environ
 - PyMySQL
+- Celery + Redis (for background tasks)

 ---

 ## 🧑‍💻 Custom User Model

-We use a custom user model with the following roles:
+We use a custom user model with roles:

 - `guest`
 - `host`